Jump to section

 Hospitalization

 Once your dog begins treatment, the veterinarian will want to see him regularly to monitor his progress.
-He will do a complete blood count to check the levels of mycoplasma.
 It is important to understand that your dog will continue to be a carrier of the disease once he recovers.

 Prevention of ticks and fleas will need to become a priority.
 There are many flea and tick prevention products available on the market, and your veterinarian can guide you in making a selection if needed.
-Products that contain permethrins can be quite effective in controlling fleas and ticks.
 Regular use and monitoring are important, and it is also suggested that the dog remains stress-free, so any immune health stays positive.

 Parasitic Blood Infection (Haemobartonellosis) Average Cost